LASSO Inference for High Dimensional Predictive Regressions: Technical Proofs

 for some absolute constant $C_{X}$.
 Equation (\ref{eq:sup_IV}) in the current paper implies that $\Pr\{\bigcup_{t=1}^{n}\mathcal{X}_{t}^{c}\}\to0$ as $n\to\infty$.
 Therefore, the arguments below MS24's Equation (B.24) are still valid.
 We can thus show that the upper bound of $T_{3}$ defined above into MS24's Equation (B.12) still holds. \end{enumerate} \textbf{Proof of (\ref{eq:sup_X_IV})}.
-Note that when $j\in\mathcal{M}_{x}$, we have the following AR(1) representation
+By the decomposition (\ref{eq:decom=000020IV}), we have